YahiaML/TMDb-movies-data-investigation/README.md

 3. Which properties affects the movie vote average?
 4. Which stars have the highest vote average movies?
 5. Which directors have the highest vote average movies?

+NOTE: This data was cleaned from original data on Kaggle: https://www.kaggle.com/tmdb/tmdb-movie-metadata.